tinacms/tinacms-site/content/docs/teams/cli/commands.md

 ### tina users:roles:add \[email\] \[roles\]

-Adds a list of comma-separated roles onto a user for a repo
+Adds a list of comma-separated roles onto a user for a site

 #### Example